saturnflyer/selenium-connect/README.md

 ## Friends

-Below you can find some honorable mentions of those friends that are using Selenium Connect
+Below you can find some honorable mentions of those friends that are using Selenium Connect:

 ![image](http://d14f1fnryngsxt.cloudfront.net/images/logo/animotologotext_f78c60cbbd36837c7aad596e3b3bb019.svg)